KostasKoutrou/kostaskoutrou.github.io/_posts/2026-02-02-cyber-range-as-code-part1.md

 This means:

-1. Configure all the **Proxmox settings** described in this post using either Ansible or any other automation tool (even a script).
+1. Configuring all the **Proxmox settings** described in this post using either Ansible or any other automation tool (even a script).
-2. Configure **OPNsense** using Packer, Terraform and Ansible.
+2. Configuring **OPNsense** using Packer, Terraform and Ansible.
 A Packer template will be built using OPNsense's ISO, Terraform will be used to provision the OPNsense with the settings which were applied manually, and Ansible will be used to apply any configuration to it, including Firewall rules, DHCP, installing Packages, etc.

 ## Conclusion